jamesrcounts/pulumi-getting-started-azure/pulumi-private-backend/README.md

       4. There is a bug in the Pulumi task preventing it from consuming secrets.
       5. Switch to manual tasks.
          1. Must grant 'Storage Blob Data Contributor' to the service principal making the token.
+         2. Add environment setup script to add Azure SP enviornment variables to the Pulumi run.

 ## Interesting Take-aways